maxkatzmann/graphlibS/README.md

 * get the degree of a vertex
 * get the maximum degree of a graph
 * get the average degree of a graph

+**Properties**
+* get the diameter of the graph
+* estimate the power-law exponent of the degree distribution of the graph

 **Subgraph**
 * get the induced subgraph of a graph containing specified vertices